mjd-tech/Linux-notes/filesystem/mount.md

-    defaults - Equivalent to rw, suid, dev, exec, auto, nouser, async. noatime - don't update access time. recommended relatime - only update acess time once a day.
+    defaults - Equivalent to rw, suid, dev, exec, auto, nouser, async. noatime - don't update access time. recommended relatime - only update access time once a day.
 This is default, but noatime recommended. sync/async - All I/O to the file system should be done (a)synchronously. exec/noexec - Permit/Prevent the execution of binaries from the filesystem. suid/nosuid - Permit/Block the operation of suid, and sgid bits.